ibm-build-lab/terraform-ibm-cloud-pak/README.md

 This repository contains a collection of Terraform modules to be used to install Cloud Paks.

+**NOTE:** These modules have been deprecated and are no longer supported.
+They may still be utilized but may need to be updated if the Cloud Pak Operator versions have changed.

 ## Modules

 | Name    | Description                                                                                      | Source                                                                  |